_______ __ ________ __

 Training Options

-network can be set.
+neural network can be set.
 These parameters influence the reward weights and training behavior.

 Reward and Punishment